ibm-cloud-docs/CDN/external-resources.md

 {: #ibm-tech-blogs}

  * [How to deliver great performance for global apps on IBM Cloud CDN, by Ketan Pancholi and Nikhil Gupta](https://www.ibm.com/w3-techblog/use-cases/2018/05/content-delivery-service/)

  * [Where's My Kill Switch?
 Migrating Network Services to the Cloud](https://www.ibm.com/w3-techblog/wcp/2018/09/migrating-network-services/), by Chris Dotson

-   A good overview about datacenter security and SDN.
+   A good overview about data center security and SDN.

 ## External Blogs